island-dev/island-dev/README.md

 I'm island, a passionate Developer from island 🏝.
 I love coding and creating interesting projects.
 Here's a little about me:

 - 👾 I'm currently working on some cool projects.
-- 🌱 I'm currently learning NextJS, NestJS and Framework Development!
+- 🌱 I'm currently learning Deno, Hono and Framework Development!
 - 🤝 I'm looking to collaborate on Profilio(Coming soon!).
 - 📫 How to reach me: Message me on discord(id : island_dev) or [Twitter](https://twitter.com/island_0205).
 - 😄 Pronouns: He/Him